Today I’m comparing the Adidas Yeezy Slide vs Adidas Adilette 22.

 So, in the pricing and availability battle between the Adidas Adilette 22s and the Yeezy Slides, the Adilettes win hands down.

-And even if you have to grab a pair of the Adilette for resale, the resale price isn’t that crazy.
-It’s like $80 which sure is 25 more than the retail price, but it could be worse.
+And even if you have to grab a pair of the Adilette for resale, the resale price isn’t that crazy, but it could be worse.

 Now, let’s get into the design…